Is Pre-training Truly Better Than Meta-Learning?: Supplementary Material

-The Vendi Score is a recently proposed formal diversity score different from the diversity coefficient proposed in \citep{curse_low_div}.
-The Vendi score is mainly a more sophisticated aggregation method than an expectation given pair-wise comparisons.
+The Vendi Score is a recently proposed diversity score different from the diversity coefficient proposed in \cite{curse_low_div}.
+The Vendi score is a more sophisticated aggregation method than an expectation given pair-wise comparisons.
 Their aggregation score is interesting, but it is unclear what the advantages of it are compared to a simpler expectation.
-For a sample of $n$ already embedded tasks (or data points), the Vendi score takes $O(n^3)$ (due to the use of eigenvalue computation), while ours uses the faster to compute expectation, which takes $O(n^2 - n / 2) = O(n^2)$.
+For a sample of $n$ already embedded tasks (or data points), the Vendi score takes $O(n^3)$ (due to the use of eigenvalue computation), while ours uses expectation, which takes $O(n^2 - n / 2) = O(n^2)$.
 We hope to explore the Vendi score in future work and compare it with the expectation aggregation score.
 However, the main weakness of the Vendi score that previous work address \citep{curse_low_div} is the use of Task2Vec \citep{task2vec} to compute embeddings of tasks.
-The Vendi score assumes one already has such a comparison by assuming a Kernel/Grahm Matrix and unfortunately circumvents arguably the hardest part of the problem -- computing effective embeddings a task.
+The Vendi score assumes one already has such a comparison by assuming a Kernel/Grahm Matrix and circumvents this problem.
 Their formulation also implies their analysis is mostly focused on individual data point diversity, while the diversity coefficient also works embedding tasks, batches, and even entire datasets.